dleslie/emacs.d/README.md

 ### Rust

 Install from the official distribution.
-Set RUST_SRC_PATH appropriately.
+Do the following:

 ```
 cargo install racer
+rustup component add rust-src
 ```

 ### Go